daKmoR/type-safe-webcomponents-with-jsdoc/README.md

 ---
 title: Type-Safe Web Components with JSDoc
-published: false
+published: true
 description: Provide the best developer experience by showing awesome intellisense and adding types to your web components.
-tags: webcomponents, javascript, type, openwc
+tags: webcomponents, javascript, type, litelement
 ---

 Writing code is tough and writing it in a way that makes sense to others (or your future self) is even tougher.
 That's why documentation is a very important part of every software project.